 Adult cane toads are active at night during the warm months of the year.
 During the day and in cold or dry weather they shelter in moist crevices and hollows, sometimes excavating depressions beneath logs, rocks and debris.
 They can survive the loss of up to 50% of their body water, and can survive temperatures ranging from 5ºC - 40ºC.

 Cane toads are prolific breeders, requiring only a small pool of water of almost any nature.

 Cane toads can breed in most still or slow-flowing water, and tolerate salinity levels up to 15%.
 Male cane toads start calling for mates after the first summer storms (in Australia that is about September) or when water temperatures reach 25º C. The choruses peak in January and finish by March.
 The males congregate after dark around shallow water and mount females as they arrive at the water's edge.
 The male grips the female in the armpits (this is called axillary amplexus) and she releases her eggs, which are fertilised externally by the male's sperm.

 Females lay 8,000 to 35,000 eggs at a time and may produce two clutches a year although only a small proportion of young survive to adulthood.
 The eggs hatch within 24-72 hours and the tadpole stage may last from 3-20 weeks, depending on food supply and water temperature - generally a range of 25-30ºC is needed for healthy development.
 The tadpoles gradually change (metamorphose) into toadlets 1-1.5 cm in length that leave the water and congregate in large numbers.

-Information on the management of cane toads in national parks can be found on the Office of Environment and Heritage cane toad page.
+Information on the management of cane toads in national parks can be found at the NSW Environment, Energy and Science.